tomk79/PxFW-1.x/htdocs/_PX/_sys/ramdata/readme.txt

-This directory is for saving any data.
+This directory is for saving any data files by framework.